Financial Aid Assistance

 Graduate PLUS loans do not have a grace period.
 Repayment begins after a student is no longer enrolled at least half-time.
 Students who drop below half-time status and then reenroll above half-time status will need to request their loans be deferred again through their assigned direct loan servicer.

 Graduate students with myNEU access can apply for a Federal Direct Graduate PLUS Loan through the student portal by clicking on the “Federal Graduate PLUS Loan Application” link under the "Self-Service" tab.
 Students who do not have portal access or have trouble applying via the portal should download, print, and complete the paper application that can be found at Student Financial Services.

 Supplemental Student Loans

 There are a number of educational loan programs available to assist students in covering their expenses over and above any federal financial aid that may be awarded to them from Student Financial Services.
 Most private lenders have credit and income requirements that must be met before being approved for these programs.
 Additional information regarding private loans is available at Student Financial Services.
 Student Financial Services recommends to students that, when researching the loan and lender that best meets their needs, they make sure they take into consideration the interest rate, origination, disbursement, or repayment fees and the quality of customer service.

 Financial Aid Policies

-Student Financial Services reserves the right to adjust a student’s initial offer of assistance based upon information brought to the office’s attention subsequent to extension of the offer, including things such as outside scholarships or revised family financial data.
+Student Financial Services reserves the right to adjust a student’s initial Offer of Financial Assistance based upon information brought to the office’s attention subsequent to extension of the offer, including, but not limited to, increased or new institutional scholarships, outside scholarships, or revised family financial data.